desertmonkey/RTDtestRST/docs/system-configuration/setting-date-and-time/index.rst

 Cumulus Linux includes the ``ptp4l`` package for PTP, which uses the ``phc2sys`` daemon to synchronize the PTP clock with the system clock.

-! \* Cumulus Linux currently supports PTP on the Mellanox Spectrum ASIC only. ! \* If you do not perform a binary (full image) install of Cumulus Linux 3.6 or later, you need to install the ``ptp4l`` package with the ``apt-get install ptp4l`` command. ! \* PTP is supported in
+.. note:: \* Cumulus Linux currently supports PTP on the Mellanox Spectrum ASIC only. ! \* If you do not perform a binary (full image) install of Cumulus Linux 3.6 or later, you need to install the ``ptp4l`` package with the ``apt-get install ptp4l`` command. ! \* PTP is supported in